 The stage production is nothing short of spectacular

-This musical’s staging and exciting multi-dimensional production are amazing, especially compared to most other musicals on the West End.
+This musical’s staging and exciting multi-dimensional production are amazing, especially compared to most other musicals on the West End or Broadway.
 Its special effects are invested and impressive.
 As are the rapid changes of scenery, not to mention the car …Great Scott!
 The effects they pull off with the DeLorean on stage are nothing short of jaw-dropping.
 One review summed up the thrilling car scenes as, “defying the laws of theatre, if not the time-space continuum.”

 The audience benefits from a higher energy level